Gigg1E/CalcConverter/README.md

 # Coordinate Conversion Script (Rectangular <-> Polar)

 This JavaScript code provides functionality for converting coordinates between rectangular (Cartesian) and polar coordinate systems.
 It includes the following features:
+(No code changes need to be made in the script it's self)

 *   **Input Validation:** Checks for valid numerical inputs and the correct number of comma-separated values.
 *   **Error Handling:** Displays user-friendly error messages for invalid inputs.